Please check down this list of Frequently Asked Questions before getting in touch:

 - Press the “Update Activity” button.

-- The placings will not have been checked for any new segments at this stage so you’ll then need to press the “Check Placings” button on your Update page to get everything fully up-to-date.
+- The placings will not have been checked for any new segments at this stage so you’ll then need to press the “Add activities” button on your Update page to re-sync that activity.

 When VeloViewer’s update process gets a new activity details or checks it for new segments (runs the same code) then that is when the list of “popular” segments on that activity at the exact time is being recorded.
 If you did it the next day then it might be different.
 Because not all activities are checked at exactly the same time you might end up with some segments appearing on one activity and not another and so your Tries count might be out.